Opioid–Associated Disease Prevention and Outreach Program (OADPOP)

 Standing Advisory Committee Public Meetings

-The Maryland Department of Health Center for Harm Reduction Services hold quarterly meetings with the Standing Advisory Committee on Opioid-Associated Disease Prevention and Outreach.
+The Maryland Department of Health Office of Overdose Prevention & Education (OPE) coordinates quarterly meetings of the Harm Reduction Standing Advisory Committee on Opioid-Associated Disease Prevention and Outreach.
 These meetings are open to the public.